How to Install Liquorix Kernel on Ubuntu Linux

 This command adds the Liquorix repository to your system’s sources.list file.

-Next, run a quick update to refresh the APT repository cache, which must be done before the installation:
+Next, run a quick update to refresh the APT repository cache before proceeding with installation:

 sudo apt update